MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

    ivy_file = "ivy.xml"

    [options]
-   buildRequesterUserId = "johndoe"
-   artifacts.resolver = "fetchAll"
-   artifactory.cross.username = "johndoe"
+   my.first.property = "value1"
-   artifactory.cross.password = "xxxxxxxxxxxxxxxxxxxxxxxxxx"
+   my.second.property = "value2"

-Options defined in the [options] section are passed as system properties.

 .. warning::
    - it is mandatory to use quotes for values in the TOML file
    - if you use Windows paths, backslashes must be doubled in TOML file, for example ``C:\\Users\\johndoe\\ivysettings.xml``

-Options defined directly in the command line have a higher priority than the ones defined in the configuration file.
+Parameters defined directly in the command line have a higher priority than the ones defined in the configuration file.
-So if the same option is defined in both locations, the value defined in the command line is used.
+So if the same parameter is defined in both locations, the value defined in the command line is used.

 Subcommands
 ~~~~~~~~~~~